 - Individual therapy

 For people with psychotic disorders, it’s most common for them to be treated as outpatients.
-In other words, they don’t live at the hospital in order to be treated.
-Only in cases where an individual presents evidence that they’re in danger of hurting themselves or others will a patient be placed in an inpatient program.
+In other words, they don’t live at the hospital to be treated.
+Hospitalization only occurs in cases where an individual presents evidence that they’re in danger of hurting themselves or others.

 Final Word